Leasing property for the storage of dangerous goods

 - what tenants are planning to use it for

-- what ongoing role you must play in ensuring the property is fit for purpose
+- what ongoing role the landlord or property owner must play in ensuring the property is fit for purpose

-If your tenants abandon your property you may be exposed to other factors, such as loss of rent, clean-up expenses and, if damage has occurred, your insurance may not cover you.
+If tenants abandon the property landlords or property owners may be exposed to other factors, such as loss of rent, clean-up expenses and, if damage has occurred, your insurance may not cover you.

 Landlords may also face prosecution and have obligations under other legislation such as planning and building requirements.